-Carrying weapons within city, town or dent of any city, town or village, or for any one not a resident of village limits, any city, town or village, in said Territory, but a sojourner therein, to bear upon his person, concealed or openly, any fire arm or other deadly weapon, within the limits of any city, town or village.
+Carrying wea-pone within city, town or village, or for any one not a resident of village limits, any city, town or village, in said Territory, but a sojourner prohibited. therein, to bear upon his person, concealed or openly, any fire arm or other deadly weapon, within the limits of any city, town or village.